WinterAxis/ESV-MD-Bible/The_Bible_esv/30_Amos/Amos_9.md

 I will restore the fortunes of my people Israel, and they shall rebuild the ruined cities and inhabit them; they shall plant vineyards and drink their wine, and they shall make gardens and eat their fruit.

 ###### 15
-I will plant them on their land, and they shall never again be uprooted out of the land that I have given them," says the LORD your God. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+I will plant them on their land, and they shall never again be uprooted out of the land that I have given them," says the LORD your God.

 ***